Home

 We were up early again breaking camp by 6:30.
 Spent the night at the Riverview City Campground in Marshalltown, Iowa.

 Brian and Judy rolled out with the RV straight to Oshkosh.
-Mark and I took Carol and Jack to the airport to see them off from Marshalltown Airport.
+With our newly acquired rental car, Mark and I took Carol and Jack to the airport to see them off from Marshalltown Airport.

 They got into the air by 8:00 AM.